Evaluation Background: Wireless Ultrasound Probes for Point-of-Care Applications

-Here's background for our Evaluations of wireless ultrasound probes—both those used for superficial and those used for deep applications—outlining the key considerations for making wise purchasing decisions.
+Here's background for our Evaluations of wireless ultrasound probes for point-of-care ultrasound applications, outlining the key considerations for making wise purchasing decisions.
 Learn how the technology is used, which specs are important, and what factors we test for.
 Also review our latest product ratings and ECRI's data describing hospitals' interest in each vendor.

 The primary purpose of wireless probes and other diagnostic ultrasound scanners is to obtain images and other data that is used for diagnosis.
 These devices are also used to provide ultrasound image guidance for interventional procedures such as biopsies or surgery.

-A wireless probe transmits data via Wi-Fi to a smartphone or tablet computer for image display.
-Proprietary software on the display device allows users to enter patient data, optimize imaging parameters, perform measurements, and store images or export them to a remote location for sharing and archiving.
+A wireless probe transmits data via Wi-Fi to a personal electronic device (PED), such as a smartphone or tablet, for image display.
+Proprietary software on the PED allows users to enter patient data, optimize imaging parameters, perform measurements, store images, or export them to a remote location for sharing and archiving.